Kharouk/100-Days-Challenge/r1-log.md

 ### R1D13 - August 28 2018
 Debated restarting.
 Decided not to due to productive responsibility.
 Worked on a machine learning app using brain.js and brad travery's tutorial video.
 Loved it since it was my first step into ML.
 Came back from a long, yet beautiful trip.
 Lost my laptop on the way back.
 D:!!!
 Sad.

+### R1D14 - August 29 2018
+My laptop is probably stolen by now.
+More sad.
+Worked on pair programming and TDD on FizzBuzz.
+Was nice to meet a fellow student from my cohort.
+Eager to begin course.
+Feeling a lot of anxiety over it too.